Workflow Definition

 Workflow Context

-Every workflow definition receives a context
+Every workflow definition receives acontext

 object.
 This context object is used to access the Inferable SDK and other services.